Tripping on Your Love

 The song is a fusion of acid house, South Asian, rap, and Caribbean music.
 The album version was remixed by Robin Hancock before it was released as a single.
 It was not included on the original version of The Very Best of Bananarama, but a remix was included on a special edition bonus CD of the compilation.
-The song boasts the most commissioned remixes of any Bananarama single: 20 mixes by nine different remixers, including George Michael).
+The song boasts the most commissioned remixes of any Bananarama single (20 mixes by nine different remixers, including George Michael).

-The single's biggest success came in U.S. dance clubs, climbing to number 14 on the Hot Dance Club Play chart in December 1991.
+The single's biggest success came in US dance clubs, climbing to number 14 on the Hot Dance Club Play chart in December 1991.
 It would be Bananarama's last appearance on that chart until 2006 when "Look on the Floor (Hypnotic Tango)" peaked at number two.

-In 2007, band-member Keren Woodward said she considered the song to be one of the band's best.
+In 2007, member Keren Woodward said she considered the song to be one of the band's best.

 Critical reception

-Stewart Mason from AllMusic said the song "is actually pretty good."
-Larry Flick from Billboard described it as a "percolating dance ditty", noting its "impressive remixes" by George Michael and Steve "Silk" Hurley.
-He added that "it's a winner".
+Stewart Mason from AllMusic said the song "is actually pretty good".
+Larry Flick from Billboard magazine described it as a "percolating dance ditty", noting its "impressive remixes" by George Michael and Steve "Silk" Hurley.
+He added, "It's a winner".
 Andy Kastanas from The Charlotte Observer wrote, "This particular cut has an island flair coupled with some riveting male reggae-rap vocals.
 Nevertheless, the main influence here is the psychedelic sound of the '70s.
 Sound like an unusual combo?
 Check it out."
+Barbara Ellen from NME said, "After all this time they're still as bright, silly and fresh as the first moment they popped out of one of Terry Hall's wet dreams.
+'Tripping', however, is not camp enough to be one of their best."
 Kenny Thomas reviewed the song for Smash Hits, commenting, "I like the Indian sitar sound at the beginning and the reggae toasting bit.
 That was quite innovative and then it went straight into Bananarama."

 Music video

-The music video for the song was directed by Eric Watson.
+The accompanying music video for the song was directed by Eric Watson.
 It features Bananarama performing the song in slow-moving cinematography on a beach dune, in front of a house, and in a car, sometimes accompanied by a man.
 As Sara Dallin was pregnant at the time, she was shot only from the shoulder upwards.